What is a Front-end Developer?

 7. Gain practical experience

-Network with professionals in the industry, attend job fairs, and leverage online platforms like LinkedIn, Naukri, or Indeed to find job openings and connect with potential employers.
+Network with professionals in your tech field, and take advantage of employment fairs, and use job placement sites like LinkedIn, Naukri, or Indeed to search for job openings and meet prospective employers.

 8. Stay updated